is now selling in USA, UK, EU, KOREA, JAPAN, AUSTRALIA, UAE and more!

 Mediracer® NCS solution

 Mediracer® NCS solution comprises of a handheld NCS device, disposal electrodes, sensory and/or motor cables, charger and analysis software for PC.
-Mediracer turnkey solution provides also optional remote interpretation service by clinical neurophysiologist, or just a platform for interpretation by a local doctor.
+Mediracer turnkey solution provides optional remote interpretation service by clinical neurophysiologist, or a platform for interpretation by a local doctor.